edson-acordi/4bit-microcomputer/README.md

 The project started in 2020, and the first usable version was completed on April 20, 2020.

-Initially, the development of the project used the Logisim-Evolution (https://github.com/logisim-evolution/logisim-evolution), and later it was migrated to the Digital (https://github.com/hneemann/Digital).
+Initially, the development of the project used the [Logisim-Evolution](https://github.com/logisim-evolution/logisim-evolution), and later it was migrated to the [Digital](https://github.com/hneemann/Digital).

 #### Some sources of inspiration can be seen at: